XLNC-Deoxys/WRO-FE25/Source/WRO_FE_Open2_Explained (1).md

-# WRO 2025 - `Open2.bp` Program Explanation
+# `Open2.bp` program explanation

 This document explains the full logic and structure of the `Open2.bp` program used in the **Open Challenge** of WRO Future Engineers 2025.
 The robot must autonomously drive three laps while maintaining proper distance and direction using gyroscopic and ultrasonic feedback.
-This code is designed for EV3 using the CLEV3R environment.

 ---

-## 📦 Imports and Sensor Setup
+## Imports and Sensor Setup

 ```vbnet
 import "Mods\AdvEncoder"